terrierteam/pyterrier_doc2query/README.md

     pip install --upgrade git+https://github.com/terrierteam/pyterrier_doc2query.git

-You will also need a fine-tuned checkpoint (unzipped) for the T5 model from the [docTTTTTquery repository](https://github.com/castorini/docTTTTTquery#data-and-trained-models-ms-marco-passage-ranking-dataset).

 ## What does it do?

 A Doc2Query object has a transform() function, which takes the text of each document, and suggests questions